-- Discretion of the Principal. - First offense: Device is confiscated and returned to parent/guardian after 5 school days. - Second offense: Device is confiscated and returned to parent/guardian at end of semester.
-In school suspension of up to 3 days may be imposed. - Third offense: Device is confiscated and returned to parent/guardian at end of school year in school suspension of up to 5 days may be imposed. - Subsequent violations: Student will be disciplined according to "Not Following Directions".
+- Discretion of the Principal. - First offense: Device is confiscated and returned to parent/guardian.- - Second offense: Device is confiscated and returned to parent/guardian.
+In school suspension of up to 3 days may be imposed.

+- Third offense: Device is confiscated and returned to parent/guardian.
+In school suspension of up to 5 days may be imposed. - Subsequent violations: Student will be disciplined according to "Not Following Directions".

-Profanity/Obscene Gestures (60 Board Violation)
+Profanity/Obscene Gestures